jarviscanada/jarvis_data_eng_FraserRaney/linux_sql/README.md

 **Result:** All scripts worked as intended, creating tables and inserting data reliably, allowing the system to track host information and usage accurately.

 ## Deployment
+The Linux cluster monitoring agent was deployed on a single GCP VM running Rocky Linux 9.

+**1. Source Code Management:** All scripts and SQL files were managed via GitHub and cloned directly onto the VM.

+**2. Database Setup:** A PostgreSQL Docker container was used to host the database, with the ddl.sql script creating the necessary tables (host_info and host_usage).

+**3. Automated Data Collection:** The Bash scripts (host_info.sh and host_usage.sh) were scheduled using crontab to collect and insert host metrics at regular intervals.

+While the project ran on a single VM, the architecture is designed to be scalable, allowing additional hosts to feed data into a centralized database for distributed systems.

 ## Improvements
 #### 1. Scale the setup to run on multiple host machines to gather centralized data for a distributed system.